MarcusHoltz/marcusholtz.github.io/_posts/2025-10-21-unlimited-email-forwarding-address-aliases-using-cloudflare.md

   // Default forwarding address (fallback)
   // CHANGE THIS TO YOUR REAL EMAIL ADDRESS
   defaultRecipient: "your-main-email@example.com",

   // Enable/disable logging to console (visible in Cloudflare dashboard)
   enableLogging: true,

   // Log every email (true) or only blocked/errors (false)
   logAllEmails: true,

+  // ── SENDER ALLOWLIST ─────────────────────────────────────────────────────
+  // These senders bypass ALL checks below and route straight through.
+  // Exact address: "person@company.com"
+  // Entire domain: "@paypal.com"
+  // Useful for: trusted contacts who might trigger the Reply-To or caps checks.
+  senderAllowlist: [
+    // "@mybank.com",
+    // "boss@company.com",
+  ],

   // Global subject keywords that will BLOCK emails
   globalBlockKeywords: [
     "crypto giveaway", "win a free car", "prince nigeria", "you could have already won", "dont think make money fast" ],

+  // ── NON-ENGLISH / UNICODE BLOCK ──────────────────────────────────────────
+  // Blocks emails that contain characters outside plain ASCII (A-Z, 0-9,
+  // punctuation, spaces).
+Catches Unicode spam, Cyrillic, CJK, emoji, etc.
+  // The subject is automatically decoded first (see decodeMimeHeader below)
+  // so this works on the real text, not the raw MIME-encoded header.
+  nonEnglishBlock: {
+    enabled: true,

+    // What parts of the email to scan:
+    checkSubject: true,   // scan the subject line
+    checkFrom:    true,   // scan the sender address / display name

+    // How many non-ASCII characters to tolerate before blocking.
+    // Counted per Unicode code point (each emoji counts as 1, even ones
+    // stored as a surrogate pair), not per UTF-16 code unit.
+    //   0  = zero tolerance (block on the very first weird character)
+    //   2  = lets through 1-2 emoji/accented chars, e.g. "José" or "André"
+    //   10 = more lenient, still catches heavy Unicode spam
+    maxNonAsciiChars: 2,
+  },

+  // ── REPLY-TO MISMATCH ────────────────────────────────────────────────────
+  // Catches the #1 phishing trick: From looks legit (support@paypal.com) but
+  // Reply-To quietly points somewhere else (harvester@gmail.com).
+  // If the two domains don't match, the email is blocked.
+  // To allow a trusted sender who legitimately uses a different Reply-To
+  // (e.g. a mailing list), add them to senderAllowlist above.
+  replyToMismatch: {
+    enabled: true,
+  },

+  // ── EXCESSIVE CAPS ───────────────────────────────────────────────────────
+  capsBlock: {
+    enabled: true,
+    // Block subjects where more than this % of letters are uppercase.
+    // 60 catches "CLAIM YOUR FREE GIFT NOW" but passes "Re: Hello" or "NASA update".
+    subjectMaxCapsPercent: 60,
+    // Block emails arriving at an ALL-CAPS local address (e.g. CONTACT@yourdomain.com).
+    // Legitimate mail servers normalise addresses; spambots use them as-scraped.
+    blockAllCapsToAddress: true,
+  },

   // Rules are checked in order; first match wins.
+  // Each rule can have: from, to, subject, recipients, block, blockKeywords, forwardKeywords
   //
   // Gmail plus tags (e.g. yourname+shopping@gmail.com) are supported.
   // Gmail delivers plus-tagged addresses to the base inbox, and